 Dream Children come from communities throughout West Central Florida and dreams vary in cost.
 Fundraising ideas can be as simple as a birthday or holiday party, with donations in lieu of receiving gifts.
 Your school, club or church group can participate too.
 Fundraisers have included car washes, dress down days, contests between grade levels, and candy or bake sales.
 You can create your own idea, or the Dream Fund staff can help.

-If you, your school, or group would like to participate in the Kids Who Care program, please contact Sara Williams at firstname.lastname@example.org or call 727-896-6390.
+If you, your school, or group would like to participate in the Kids Who Care program, please contact Amanda Griffin at firstname.lastname@example.org or call 727-896-6390.

 *A copy of the official registration, CH 1278, and financial information may be obtained from the Division of Consumer Services on their website, www.800helpfla.com, by calling toll- free 1.800.435.7352 within the State.
 Registration does not imply endorsement, approval or recommendation by the State.